 What about Hawkeye, though?
 He still just looks like some idiot with a bow (I say this as someone who names the comics' Hawkeye as one of their favorite Avengers).

 Samuel L. Jackson just looks bored.
 I guess after being in so many of these movies, he already knew how the poster was going to turn out.
 There's something strange going on between Fury's shoulder and Hawkeye's quiver too, like they're fighting for which one gets to be in front.
 Another example of crappy image design.
+Then there's the fact that the three of them are strangely shrunken and out of proportion with everyone else.
+I think the problem is actually that Stark is too big, but maybe they're just teasing us for Ant-Man.
+In a world where we have five-second teasers for thirty-second teasers, that's not too hard to believe.

-I also want to point out that Robert Downey Jr.'s name appears before the title at the bottom, as it did on the posters for the first Avengers
+I also want to point out that Robert Downey Jr.'s name appears before the title at the bottom, as it did on the posters for the first Avengers:

 I'm surprised his ego isn't listed separately.